All Episodes

 Sometimes I love chastising the audience.

-Seriously, it's it's it's perfectly in focus here.
+Seriously, it's perfectly in focus here.

-Uh let me back it off.
+In fact, let me back it off.

-I'll zoom a little tight, but there we go.
+I was Zoom a little tight, but there we go.

-Here we are already in the middle of the week and the last hour of the day.
+If you want to be on the program, Fastest Three Hours in Media, here we are already in the middle of the week and the last hour of the day.

 Actually, I'm kind of glad it's snowing.

-I gotta tell you why.
+I got to tell you why.

-I was when I was up there, was it last week I was up there?
+When I was up there, was it last week I was up there?

 Yeah, for the cigar dinner.

-It was 65 degrees, uh, which is all fine and dandy, except, you know, New York buildings, you either have the heat or the air conditioning.
+It was 65 degrees, which is all fine and dandy, except, you know, New York buildings, you either have the heat or the air conditioning.

 You don't have both.